IBM-Cloud/docs/services/Cloudant/api/authorization.md

 If you do not run the `GET` command and retrieve the security object before you run an API call, the result might disrupt your environment.
 For example,
-if you want to add a new `nobody` user with read-only access, the  following incorrect request removes _all_ the other users with access to the database.
+if you want to add a `nobody` user with read-only access, the  following _incorrect_ request removes _all_ the other users with access to the database.

 _Example of an incorrect authorization modification request document:_